crobinso/crobinso.github.io/content/059-qemusystem-vs-qemusession.md

 -   **qemu:///session**: Connects to a libvirtd instance running as the app user, the daemon is auto-launched if it's not already running. libvirt and all VMs run as the app user.
 All config and logs and disk images are stored in $HOME.
 This means each user has their own qemu:///session VMs, separate from all other users. gnome-boxes and libguestfs use this by default.

 That describes the 'what', but the 'why' of it is a bigger story.
 The privilege level of the daemon and VMs have pros and cons depending on your usecase.
-The easiest way to understand the benefit of one over the other is to list the [problems]{.underline} with each setup.
+The easiest way to understand the benefit of one over the other is to list the <u>problems</u> with each setup.

 <br/>
 **qemu:///system** runs libvirtd as root, and access is mediated by polkit.
 This means if you are connecting to it as a regular user (like when launching virt-manager), you need to enter the host root password, which is annoying and not generally desktop usecase friendly.
 There are [ways to work around it](https://blog.wikichoon.com/2016/01/polkit-password-less-access-for-libvirt.html) but it requires explicit admin configuration.